Assistive technology repair and maintenance in your plan

 This will help you know what to do if your AT needs to be fixed unexpectedly.

 You should let us know if your repairs are expensive, or if you need them frequently.
-We may be able to discuss if a different item can support you better.
+We may be able to discuss if a different AT support should be explored to meet your needs better.
 Get in touch with your local area coordinator, planner, or AT advisor.

 Even though your new assistive technology has a warranty, we’ll still include funding for maintenance and repairs you may need due to things like accidental damage, which will generally not be covered by your warranty.

-Refer to our Our Guideline, Assistive technology for more information:
+Refer to Our Guideline, Assistive technology for more information:

 - if you don’t have enough funding left in your current budget for repairs

 - if you need repairs for a powered mobility device